-Becoming a thriving innovation ecosystem requires many things that Tijuana doesn’t have, three of which are universities focused on technology, diversity of thinking and financial support for ambitious projects.
+Becoming a thriving innovation ecosystem requires many things that Tijuana doesn’t have, three of which are universities focused on technology, diversity of thinking and financial support for ambitious projects like high VAT returns.

 Just to give you an idea of how contradictory it is, the last Tijuana Innovadora was full of speakers and specialists in social media marketing; who are not innovators themselves.

 I’m not saying there isn’t talent here, there is.
 The problem is risk aversion is ingrained in the culture and identity.